-Why Your Hair Stops Growing: Experts Explain How to Revive Your Hair
+Why Your Hair Stops Growing and What You Can Do About It

 Diet and vitamin deficiencies can spell serious hair drama.

-“It is important to have the proper levels of ferritin, zinc, and vitamin B12 to maintain desirable hair length and quality,” says Dr. Marotta.
+“It is important to have the proper levels of ferritin, zinc and vitamin B12 to maintain desirable hair length and quality,” says Dr. Marotta.
 “Adequate iron and protein are necessary for hair strength and to prevent brittleness and breakage.
 A lack of ferritin can cause hair to move out of its growing phase and to shed too quickly.
 An overactive or under active thyroid has also been shown to have an effect on hair growth.”

+MORE: How Much Hair Loss is Normal?
+An Expert Tells Us the Answer

 Skin Conditions of the Scalp

-A more serious and rare issue, but an unhealthy scalp can cause inflammation that makes it difficult for hair to grow.
-Skin conditions that lead to hair loss and lack of growth include seborrheic dermatitis (dandruff), psoriasis, and fungal infections such as ringworm.
+According to ABC News, an unhealthy scalp can cause inflammation, in turn making it difficult for hair to grow.
+Seborrheic dermatitis (dandruff), psoriasis and fungal infections, like ringworm, are skin conditions that can lead to hair loss.

 Change Your Hair Routine

 Stack the odds in your favor by switching up your hair care for the better.
 Decrease the chemicals and heat.
-Try to not make it worse by styling, coloring, or bleaching, and go easy on the hair dryer and flat iron.
+Try to not make it worse by styling, coloring or bleaching, and go easy on the hair dryer and flat iron.

-MORE: Here’s Exactly How to Curl Your Hair Like a Pro (3 Easy Steps)